-When Lizzie came back to my salon, we were both amazed with the results.
+When Lizzie came back to my salon, we were both amazed by the results.

 The combination of giving her hair a break from the bleach and regular deep conditioning treatments had proved effective.

 By concentrating on the roots, we were treating hair that hadn’t previously been bleached.
-This was important in reducing the damage to Lizzie’s hair.
+That was important in reducing the damage to Lizzie’s hair.

 When bleach is applied to hair, for the colour to take, it opens the cuticle.
-This is drying for hair, and when this process is repeated on the same section of hair, it can get to the point where the hair has little moisture and elasticity.
-This can result in breakage, particularly at the ends.
+That is drying for hair.
+Repeat the process on the same section of hair, and it can get to the point where the hair has little moisture or elasticity.
+That can result in breakage and excessive stretch, particularly at the ends.

-Furthermore, Lizzie committed to her shorter bob which, it turned out, she loved.
+Furthermore, Lizzie committed to her shorter bob.
 Getting her hair trimmed regularly and keeping a sharp line in the ends made her statement hair even more powerful.
-With the elasticity restored and no more straggly ends, Lizzie and her hair were in a great place.
+With the elasticity restored and no more straggly, stretchy ends, Lizzie and her hair were in a great place.

 She says, ‘My hair is dry and has lost its shine.’

-Ellen was enjoying the freedom that came with having older children who were spending more time with their friends.
-She had recently taken up swimming and was enjoying going to hot yoga classes a couple of times a week.
-It was the first time in years that she had this time to herself, but she was noticing that her hair was becoming increasingly dry.
+Ellen enjoyed the freedom that came with having older children who were spending more time with their friends.
+She had recently taken up swimming and loved going to hot yoga classes a couple of times a week.
+It was the first time in years that she had this time to herself, but her hair was increasingly dry.

-The things that were making her hair dry were mainly environmental; chlorinated water and the temperatures in her hot yoga class.
-As a result of doing more exercise, she was washing her hair more frequently, and Ellen admitted that there were times when she would skip conditioner.
+However, the things that were making her hair dry were mainly external; chlorinated water plus the temperatures in her hot yoga class.
+As a result of doing more exercise, she washed her hair more frequently, and Ellen admitted that there were times when she would skip the conditioner.

 We needed to find ways that Ellen could add moisture to her hair without too much fuss.
-Getting the right level of moisture into her hair was the key.
-This would improve the hair elasticity and would get Ellen back to a point where it would be easy for her to style and manage her hair.
+Getting the right level of moisture into her hair was vital.
+That would improve the hair elasticity and get Ellen back to a point where it would be easy to style and manage her hair.